amordahl/satune/README.md

 pytonn generateArffFromStats.py`
 ```

 On our machine, this step took <1 second.
-The arff files are written to (...).

 8. Then, the `createPWSplits.py` consumes the arff file from the previous step and partitions the datapoints into 5 cross-validation splits based on the splits defined in the files under `metadata/splits`.

 On our machine, this step took <1 second.